onewhit/onewhit.github.io/readme.todo.md

 - [ ] Make the border move to the bottom on mobile screens
 - [ ] Get mobile menu to hide and re-show with button
 - [ ] Get basic character list showing
+- [ ] Add a "Logged in" message after successful login, and update to use the new banner settings

 # Features
 - [ ] Item generator and tracker